 For B2B companies, the most important KPI and answer to these questions is obvious: Generating leads.
 So start there and work backwards.

 Who are your ideal leads?
 On which social networks do they likely spend their time?
-These are basic questions that will give you some direction in terms of which social media networks and content to prioritize.
+These are basic questions that will help you decide which social media networks and content to prioritize.

-Break down the opportunities for social marketing before, during, and after a prospect becomes a customer:
+Break down the opportunities for your social media marketing that occur both before and after a prospect becomes your customer:

-- Opportunity 1: Create Awareness – Measurable reach and audience targeting capabilities mean you can ensure that more prospects know who you are.
+- Grow Brand Awareness – Measurable reach and audience targeting capabilities of social media networks help you ensure that more prospects see and get to know your brand.

-- Opportunity 2: Build Engagement – Generate more high-quality marketing qualified leads (MQLs) through social content that nurtures prospects through the sales funnel.
+- Build Engagement – You can generate more high-quality marketing qualified leads (MQLs) through social content that nurtures prospects through the sales funnel.

-- Opportunity 3: Drive Conversions – Get email sign-ups and generate ongoing sales requests from new and existing customers, and gain email subscribers to build your contact database.
+- Drive Conversions – Generate ongoing sales requests from new and existing customers, and gain email subscribers to build your contact database.

-- Opportunity 4: Brand Advocacy – Gain positive online reviews and referrals from happy customers via social.
+- Brand Advocacy – Receive positive online reviews and referrals from happy customers via social media.

 “People-first” Social Media

 Consumers have gained more control over their own journey to purchase, which means brands and advertisers need to do a better job of identifying and reaching the right audience at the right moment.
-When it comes to social media, executing a “people-first” strategy means understanding how to capture your audience’s attention on the right social networks with the right message.
+When it comes to social media, executing a “people-first” strategy means capturing your audience’s attention on the right social networks with the right message.

 This is an extension of people-first marketing, an approach that focuses on personalizing customer touchpoints across offline and online marketing channels to drive engagement and maximize campaign performance.
 People-first thinking acknowledges the reality that the proliferation of digital channels, devices, and platforms have led to a vast shift in consumer behavior and expectations for both B2B and B2C companies.
 Gone are the days where advertisers can send out generic mass-marketing messages aimed at everyone–which in reality, cater to no one.